13 AdTech Recruiters With Deep Industry Expertise

 Choose recruiters with experience in digital advertising, programmatic tech, or media sales.
 Check their client lists, leadership placements, and visibility within marketing and adtech communities.
 A good recruiter should combine industry fluency with transparency and consistent communication.

 They help companies structure their marketing and advertising technology teams, improve talent acquisition, and identify gaps in strategy or leadership.
 Consultants may also advise on platform integrations, data capabilities, and go-to-market hiring.
-Their expertise helps brands stay competitive in the digital advertising landscape.
+Their expertise helps brands stay competitive in digital advertising.